HannanLK/hannanlk/README.md

 # Hannan Munas | Software Engineering Undergraduate

 👋 Hi there!
-I'm Hannan Munas, a passionate Software Engineering undergraduate with a keen interest in building innovative solutions and contributing to open-source projects.
-Welcome to my GitHub profile!
+I'm Hannan Munas, a passionate Software Engineering undergraduate skilled in PHP, MySQL, Flutter, C#, and data structures, with hands-on experience in full-stack development.
+I have built scalable web applications, including a PWA for agricultural wastage reduction using React and Node.js, and an e-commerce platform with Laravel and REST APIs.
+I thrive in collaborative environments, solving real-world problems through innovative software solutions.
+Eager to contribute to impactful development projects.

 ---